magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-create.md

 ### Theme registration {#register_theme}

 After adding your theme files to the file system and opening the Magento Admin (or reloading any Magento Admin page), your theme gets registered and added to the database.
+If a theme is removed, the default theme will automatically be used, but the theme's database record is not automatically removed.

 ### Applying a theme